ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 Prior to version 42.0.0, there were several ways to install CKEditor&nbsp;5, each with its own limitations and quirks that made it difficult or impossible to use in certain scenarios.
 It was also difficult for us to properly document all possible setups without making the documentation overly complex, as these setups were so different from each other.

-Here is the code example showing one of the possible setups using the old installation methods.
+Here is a code example showing one of the possible setups using the old installation methods:

 ```js
 // webpack.config.js